John Kennedy Toole: Military service

 In the early portion of Toole's military career one of his primary motivations for advancement was to acquire a private office.
 Privacy was a significant luxury on the island with some of the men renting rooms in nearby hotels so they could have some solitude.
 Toole's army buddy David Kubach, also an aspiring writer, lent him a green Swedish-made Halda typewriter for use in his office.
 The barracks consisted solely of college educated English professors, which gave it a different makeup from usual army companies.
-In contrast to almost all other army barracks where gays kept their sexual orientation a secret, there was an openly gay contingent which flaunted their homosexuality.
-The gay men reserved a portion of the barracks for themselves and as they did not proposition any of the straight instructors, they were left alone.
+In contrast to almost all other army barracks where gays kept their sexual orientation a secret, this barracks had a contingent of men who were open about their homosexuality.
+The gay men reserved a portion of the barracks for themselves and, as they did not proposition any of the straight instructors, they were left alone.
 However, this particular group of gay men drank significantly more than the rest of the group and eventually began to exhibit a loud, rowdy, and vulgar brand of behavior that made the straight men uncomfortable.
 Toole's response was to ignore their behavior and it lost him the respect of some of the men in the barracks.
 The problem came to a head when a gay instructor attempted suicide by overdosing on APC (aspirin, phenacetin, and caffeine) tablets after being spurned by another soldier.
 When Toole found the man he waited a half-hour to call for help, hoping he would awaken on his own.
 His friend Kubach stated that this was because it would look bad for the soldier and that he would most likely get himself court martialed for a suicide attempt.
 Some of his fellow soldiers were livid and held a meeting deciding whether to report Toole's negligence.
 Ultimately, they did not report his behavior and the army never filed any charges but his relationships with many of the men were irrevocably changed.

 After this incident, Toole became withdrawn and began spending more and more time in his office typing what would eventually become his master work, A Confederacy of Dunces.
 It was not a secret that Toole was writing a book.
 Late at night, his fellow soldiers could often hear the sound of the typewriter keys.
 Although he was secretive about the novel among the other men, Toole showed the early portions of it to Kubach who gave him positive feedback.
 Around this time, Kubach was transferred and took his typewriter with him, so Toole was forced to buy his own.
 He later commented that he began to "talk and act like Ignatius" during this period as he became more and more immersed in the creation of the book.
-His letter home to his parents of April 10, 1963 shows these similarities:
+His letter home to his parents of April 10, 1963, shows these similarities: